Lumi-supercomputer/lumi-userguide/docs/software/containers/singularity.md

 Singularity/Apptainer containers are essentially the same thing, but are better suited for multi-user HPC systems such as LUMI.
-The main benefit of using a container is that it provides an isolated software environment for each application, which makes it easier to install complex applications.
+The main benefit of using a container is that it provides an isolated software environment for each application, which makes it easier to install and manage complex applications.

 This page provides guidance on preparing your Singularity/Apptainer containers for use with LUMI.
 Please consult the [container jobs page][container-jobs] for